COVID-19 Arts and Culture Updates

 In response to on-going COVID-19 uncertainty and concerns, the Pittsburgh Opera modified its 2020-21 season, the company’s 82nd.
 Rather than six operas at a total of four different venues, the season will consist of four operas all performed at the George R. White Opera Studio at Pittsburgh Opera’s headquarters.

-In response to public health guidance and restrictions on public assembly due to the ongoing COVID-19 pandemic, Pittsburgh Ballet Theatre (PBT) will present an updated 2020-2021 Season, beginning September 10 with a series of outdoor performances at PBT Studios in the Strip District.
+In response to public health guidance and restrictions on public assembly due to the ongoing COVID-19 pandemic, Pittsburgh Ballet Theatre (PBT) presents an updated 2020-2021 Season.

 The August Wilson African American Cultural Center will reopen to the public on September 18, 2020.